IN CASE YOU WERE WONDERING . . ?

 Where do the bees live?

-Harry's Honey has hives in several locations (beekeepers call these out-apiaries) around the Cotswolds - in groups of 5 or 6 near Birdlip, Cheltenham and Winchcombe.
+Harry's Honey has hives in several locations (beekeepers call these out-apiaries) around the Cotswolds - in groups of 5 or 6 near Birdlip, Cheltenham, Winchcombe and out towards Cirencester.
 It's important to make sure that the bees are looked after so the out-apiaries are within easy travelling distance of one another.

 When do you harvest the honey?